ISDuBA/ISDuBA/docs/setup.md

 # Create Postgresql keycloak user
 Allow Keycloak to access the Postgresql databases.
 The created user for keycloak will have the username and password 'keycloak'.
-It is not recommended to use these for production, as they are too easy to guess.
-Similarly for the user.
 ```
 su - postgres
 ```